17 Delightful Things to Do in Bonn, Germany

 And so is the Museum of the History of the Federal Republic of Germany (Haus der Geschichte der Bundesrepublik Deutschland).

-This excellent history museum covers contemporary German history from the end of the Second World War to today.
+Itโs an excellent museum covering contemporary German history from the end of the Second World War to today.

-What’s special is the insight the FDR Museum offers into how ordinary German people carried on and lived their lives after the war in very difficult circumstances.
+Whatโs special is the insight the FDR Museum offers into how ordinary German people lived their lives after the war in very difficult circumstances.

-See, for example, the dentist’s chair that was flown into Berlin after the war during the Berlin Airlift (when the city had no supplies due to the Soviet Union blockade).
+The museum offers glimpses into this tumultuous time.
+See, for example, the dentistโs chair that was flown into Berlin after the war during the Berlin Airlift (when the city had no supplies due to the Soviet Union blockade).

 15) Enjoy the cherry blossoms